yleprince/yleprince.github.io/resources/python/code/setup/index.md

 $ pip install pipenv
 ```

-Then you should only use pipenv to work in a clean environment. :bulb:
+Then you should only use pipenv to work in a clean environment.